caltechlibrary/newt/newt-presentation.md

 - Pandoc server can be scaled wide (it retains zero stat )
 - PostgREST can be scale wide (a minimal configuration file)
 - Postgres (the only part holding state) can be clustered

+# If Newt has a community ...

+- share SQL code
+- share Pandoc templates
+- share YAML files

 # Additional resources